NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
-    - [ ] better decrypt password only before write operations
-    - [x] add lock / unlock icon's for blocks which are writable / locked
-    - [x] add posts count before remote sidebar
-    - [ ] upload media (images / videos / audio) to each post and make them show up on the right side next to the post relative to a certain position in the text
     - [ ] LATEX & PDF export from a post content
-    - [ ] private / private + link / public
     - [ ] AI templates + file upload e.g.
         - [ ] create a CV
         - [ ] correct my spelling
         - [ ] translate to English, Spanish, etc.
     - [ ] Settings: Configure a logo
+    - [x] add lock / unlock icon's for blocks which are writable / locked
+    - [x] add posts count before remote sidebar
+    - [x] upload media (images / videos / audio) to each post and make them show up on the right side next to the post relative to a certain position in the text
+    - [ ] better decrypt password only before write operations (simple in case nobody else has write access for own dbs - not so easy with shared write access)
+    - [ ] private / private + link / public
-    - [ ] green/orange indication doesn't work for new local blogs
+    - [x] green/orange indication doesn't work for new local blogs
     - [ ] toggle button temporary persistent seed phrase suddenly missing
     - [ ] if url isn't the main url - show warning
     - [ ] Scan QR-Code isn't fully implemented - make invisible